score-json/json/.dotstop_extensions/README.md

 ---
 ```

-Since functions may be overloaded, a `FunctionReference` can be initialised with an optional overload-parameter; additionally, it is possible to give a description.
+Since functions may be overloaded, a `FunctionReference` can be initialised with an optional overload-parameter.
+The overload-parameter specifies which implementation of the function is referred to, i.e. if the overload-parameter for the function ``class::function()`` is set to _n_, then the _n_-th implementation of ``function()`` within the class ``class`` is used, if it exists; otherwise, an error is thrown.
+Additionally, it is possible, but not mandatory, to give a description.
 The full example is:
 ```
 ---
 ...